mjkim1001/Research-StepData/README.md

 https://ssrn.com/abstract=4272435

-* Focused on clustering physical step count data obtained from a wearable device and proposed a new similarity measure for time-series data based on Thick Pen Transformation.
+Focused on clustering physical step count data obtained from a wearable device and proposed a new similarity measure for time-series data based on Thick Pen Transformation.

+* high-dimensional time-series data clustering
+* Dataset: physical step count data obtained from a wearable device
+* Language: R